This blog post is part of an ongoing series on Cornwall's Seawatching hotspots. Scroll down for Pendeen, Porthgwarra, St Ives Island and The Lizard:

 Quite often, similar count numbers and same species are mirrored at Porthgwarra.
 When news reaches seawatchers at Porthgwarra, an excited anticipation adds to a great day.

+The reef offshore at the Point can be a slight deterrent to true pelagic species.
+They do pass by, but a bit further offshore, not that dissimilar to Porthgwarra.
 Unlike many other main sea watching spots, the Reef is a focal point for gulls, resting terns and waders.
 The bay either side of the Reef hosts feeding divers in calm periods.

 The optimum wind direction differs little from Porthgwarra.
 Essentially, any direction between S and SW will produce results at the correct time of year.
 Of interest, immediately after a gale, seabirds can occur in any wind direction, particularly from the SE.